This chapter is concerned with automatic mesh generation

 3.2Interior Mesh Generation

-In this chapter three functions are provided to mesh a domain given a discretization of its boundary with optionally specified interior points.
+In this chapter three routines are provided to mesh a domain given a discretization of its boundary with optionally specified interior points.

 Any point construction method results in a set of points.
 These points are then inserted by means of the Delaunay kernel.